Loading data in Amazon Redshift - Amazon Redshift

 COPY command

 Runs a batch file ingestion to load data from your Amazon S3 files.
 This method leverages parallel processing capabilities of Amazon Redshift.
-For more information, see Using a COPY command to load data.
+For more information, see Loading tables with the COPY command.

 Should be used when basic data loading requirements to initiate batch file ingestion manually is needed.
 This method is used mostly with custom and third-party file ingestion pipelines or one-time, or ad hoc, file ingestion workloads.